snej/tails/README.md

 >Note: Of course there's nothing magic about 4; there could be any number of words in this family.
 In real usage it would probably be beneficial to go at least up to 8, maybe higher.

 Another optimization is inlining.
 The "inline" flag in an interpreted word's metadata is a hint to the compiler to insert its instructions inline instead of emitting a call.
 It turns out that inlining is pretty trivial to implement in a concatenative (stack-based) language: you literally just copy the contents of the word, stopping before the `RETURN`.

+### Recursion

+Recursion is tricky in most Forths, simply because the word you're defining doesn't yet have a name you can call it by; it isn't registered in the vocabulary until the definition is complete.
+Tails addresses this with a special word `RECURSE`, which recursively calls the current word.

+Recursion doesn't use `INTERP`; instead `RECURSE` is followed by a relative offset back to the start of the word.
+It's sort of a hybrid of `BRANCH` and `INTERP` in that it uses a PC offset but creates a new call-stack frame.

+Of course Tails supports tail-call optimization for recursive words!
+If `RECURSE` is followed by `RETURN`, or a `BRANCH` to `RETURN`, it's replaced by a simple `BRANCH` ... so the recursion is reduced to a loop.

-## Compilation
+## 3. Compilation

 There are several ways to add words to Tails: